palantir/conjure/readme.md

 ### Defined Types
 Defined types consist of objects completely specified within the context of a Conjure file (possibly referencing other type aliases, primitive types, and built-ins).
-These types are either *Object Definitions* or *Enum Definitions*.
-Both types of objects consist of, minimally, a type alias, an optional package name and optional documentation.
+These types are *Object Definitions*, *Enum Definitions* or *Alias Definitions*.
+These types of objects consist of, minimally, a type alias, an optional package name and optional documentation.

 Conjure renderers will use the type alias as the object name, and will emit the object definition in the defined package or fall-back to the